Santiago-HR/Skip-List/README.md

 A backward pointer at level 0

-A head sentinel node spans the maximum allowed height.
+A sentinel head node spans the maximum height of the skip list.

-Node heights are randomly generated using a geometric distribution.
+Node heights are generated randomly using a geometric distribution.

-Key Parameters
+Configuration Parameters

 Maximum level: 32

-Probability: 0.5
+Probability factor: 0.5

 Ordering: Natural ordering (Comparable<T>)

-🔌 Interfaces Implemented

-The class is designed to behave exactly like a standard Java sorted collection.

-Implemented Interfaces

-SortedSet<T>

-Set<T>

-Collection<T>

-Iterable<T>

-This means a SkipListSet can be used anywhere a SortedSet is expected.

-🛠 Supported Operations
+Supported Operations
 SortedSet Methods

 add, addAll